CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   Multihoming global configuration parameters

-### Atrributes
+### Attributes

-  ead-evi-route      Ethernet Auto-discovery per EVPN instance routes segment            Multihoming interface segment enable             Turn the feature 'on' or 'off'.
-The default is 'off'. mac-holdtime       During this interval, the switch attempts to
+  ead-evi-route      Ethernet Auto-discovery per EVPN instance routes

+  segment            Multihoming interface segment

+  enable             Turn the feature 'on' or 'off'.
+The default is 'off'.

-                     independently establish reachability of the MAC on the local ethernet segment.
-If 'none', there is no holdtime. neighbor-holdtime  During this interval, the switch attempts to independently establish reachability of the host on the local ethernet segment. startup-delay      The duration for which a switch holds the Ethernet segment-bond in a protodown state after a reboot or process restart.
+  mac-holdtime       During this interval, the switch attempts to independently establish reachability of the MAC on the local ethernet segment.
+If 'none', there is no holdtime.

+  neighbor-holdtime  During this interval, the switch attempts to independently establish reachability of the host on the local ethernet segment.

+  startup-delay      The duration for which a switch holds the Ethernet segment-bond in a protodown state after a reboot or  process restart.

 ## nv set evpn multihoming ead-evi-route

 ### Usage